 I've tested more than 25 different shared hosts so far.
 I have to admit that I've seen nothing like this before.
 The site that I hosted on A2 Hosting took just 285 ms to load up fully!
 And it wasn't like it was a very light site, either.

-This essentially makes A2 Hosting the fastest shared hosting that I've ever tested.
-And I'm on the basic plan, hosting just this one site.
+I'm on the basic plan, hosting just this one site.
 So, considering my plan doesn't even get the additional advanced speed-boosters like memcached and all that's included in their "A2 Accelerated" hosting plans (more expensive) makes it an incredible feat for their most basic plan.

 I ran the page load test multiple times in a day and from multiple locations, and the results remained consistent throughout all of those locations, no matter which time of the day I was performing the test at.